Who We Are

 Court Network is a frontline community organisation that enables court users to better understand and navigate the court system in Victoria and Queensland.

-To provide the community with volunteers who stand beside, empower, and instil confidence in all court users.
+Our purpose is to provide the community with volunteers who stand beside, empower and instill confidence in all court users.

 Our Story